University of New Hampshire: Student government

 The Student Senate of the University of New Hampshire is the on-campus, undergraduate student government.
 The Student Senate controls the use of its own student activity fee, and directly governs student organizations that receive a regular, annual budget from it.
-The Student Senate also formulates student stances on University policy, and attempts to lobby its position to administrators and the local and state government.
+The Student Senate also formulates student stances on university policy, and attempts to lobby its position to administrators and the local and state government.
 According to its Constitution, the Student Senate "[serves] as an advocate for all undergraduate students, deriving its power from the consent of the governed and developed on the principle that all undergraduate students of the University of New Hampshire have the right to participate in its governance.
 Such participation encourages the development of student expertise in University affairs and places significant responsibility on students for their involvement with the policies, rules, and regulations which affect the quality of education and the experience of students at the University of New Hampshire."
 The Student Senate at UNH is noted for being one of the few remaining student governments in the United States that are free of a faculty or staff advisor.

 The Graduate Student Senate (GSS) represents all graduate students at UNH, with senators elected from all colleges (College of Engineering & Physical Sciences, College of Liberal Arts, College of Life Sciences & Agriculture, College of Health & Human Sciences, Paul College of Business & Economics) as well as from the Graduate School and graduate housing.
 The executive committee, composed of 6-7 members, includes a President, Vice President, Communications Officer, Financial Affairs Officer, External Affairs Officer, and Community Coordinator, with the most recent Past President serving at the discretion of the current President.
-Senators and executive committee members serve on both internal and external committees, maintaining ties with other student organizations, as well as with the faculty and administration, in order to gather information and act on behalf of graduate student interests.
-GSS representation, elections, and other functions are governed by the UNH Graduate Student Senate Constitution & Bylaws.